Vincamine

-Vincamine is a monoterpenoid indole alkaloid found in the leaves of Vinca minor (lesser periwinkle), comprising about 25-65% of its indole alkaloids by weight.
+Vincamine is a monoterpenoid indole alkaloid found in the leaves of Vinca minor (lesser periwinkle), comprising about 25–65% of its indole alkaloids by weight.
 It can also be synthesized from related alkaloids.

 Uses

 Vincamine is sold in Europe as a prescription medicine for the treatment of primary degenerative and vascular dementia.
 In the United States, it is permitted to be sold as a dietary supplement when labeled for use in adults for six months or less.
 Most common preparations are in the sustained release tablet forms.

 Chemistry

 Synthesis

 Tabersonine can be used for semi-synthesis of vincamine.

 Derivatives

 Vinpocetine is a synthetic derivative of vincamine used for cerebrovascular diseases and as dietary supplement.
 Vincamine derivatives have been also studied as anti addictive and antidiabetic agents.

 Research

 It may have nootropic effects.
 It has been investigated as novel anticancer drug.

+Concerns over long-term use have been documented by the US National Toxicology Program.